 The controller shall be a full-featured commercial-industrial product with the purpose of irrigation operation, management, and monitoring of control valves and sensors.
-The controller shall be fully integrated with Wi-Fi connectivity to the internet and HydrawiseTM software.
+The controller shall be fully integrated with Wi-Fi connectivity to the internet and Hydrawise™ software.
 The controller shall be of a modular design that is provided with a base 8-station output module.
 The controller shall be expandable with 4-station, 8-station, or 22-station output modules up to 38 total stations (plastic enclosure) or up to 54 total stations (metal and pedestal enclosures).

 Part 2 – Controller Enclosures

-Controller shall be available in following the options:
+Controller shall be available in the following options:

 Plastic Wall Mount Enclosure

 The controller shall be Hunter Industries model HCC-800-PL.